Kotlin/kotlinx.serialization/docs/topics/alternative-serialization-formats.md

-[//]: # (title: Alternative and custom serialization formats)
+[//]: # (title: Alternative and custom serialization formats (experimental))

 <!--- TEST_NAME FormatsTest -->

-Unlike JSON, which is
+While JSON is the only stable format in Kotlin Serialization, experimental support is available for several alternative formats, including binary formats like CBOR and ProtoBuf, as well as custom formats.
-stable, these are currently experimental features of Kotlin Serialization.
+These experimental formats provide additional flexibility and efficiency for performance-critical applications, though they may be subject to change in future releases.

 ## CBOR (experimental)